 Harcourt described the essential element of a Fair Go story as "obvious unfairness".

 In September 2011 a Mount Maunganui company director was convicted of assaulting Harcourt, as he was about to record a piece for Fair Go involving the man's caryard.
+The story made the front page of The NZ Herald for four days running.

-Harcourt is also proud to have commentated club cricket (on cable station Saturn TV) with veteran John Morrison.
+He is also proud to have commentated club cricket (on cable station Saturn TV) with veteran John Morrison.

 'Gordon Harcourt' (Profile).
 TVNZ website.
 Loaded 11 February 2008